General Relativity Contains the Standard Model

+The theory of 3D time answers the question of why something exists rather than nothing.
+Something will exist if and only if it is a solution to a field equation generated by the 6D curvature scalar of 3D time.

+General relativity is the most beautiful theory ever constructed.
+With three dimensions of time, it also becomes the most practical, accounting for the elementary particles as well as gravitation.
+This is the best of all possible worlds.

-Newton showed the force that pulls an apple from a tree is the same as that which keeps the moon in its orbit.
-We have now shown that 6D gravitation also drives the elementary particles and their interactions.
-The inference to be drawn is that general relativity is the source of everything.
-From quark confinement to gravitation, everything would come from general relativity.
+Newton showed the force that pulls an apple from a tree is the same as that which keeps the earth in its orbit around the sun.
+We have now shown that gravitation in 6D also accounts for the elementary particles and their interactions.
+It appears the entirety of the universe can be represented by a single letter:\,$\w R$.
+Whether the solution to the field equations from the curvature scalar is a single electron or the whole universe, it seems like everything in this world comes from general relativity.
+The evidence suggests that the curvature scalar could be in control of this universe.